coursetable/coursetable/docs/getting-started.md

 1. Install Doppler

    Make sure you've been added to the organization there – if not, contact one of the project leads.
+(We typically invite your *Yale email*, so make sure to login to Doppler with your Yale email (with Google) instead of with GitHub or some other personal email.

    Follow the instructions [here](https://docs.doppler.com/docs/enclave-installation).